gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

     /usr/local/bwa/latest/bwa index chr17.fa

 Now we can run bwa-mem.
-BWA is the Burrow-Wheelers Aligner written by alignment guru Heng Li. bwa-mem is a workhorse in the alignment world; it balances speed with alignment sensitivity and accuracy.
+BWA is the Burrows-Wheeler Aligner written by alignment guru Heng Li. bwa-mem is a workhorse in the alignment world; it balances speed with alignment sensitivity and accuracy.

 Here's what the manual tells us to run: